atculpepper/personal-changelog/README.md

 ---
 #### Saturday, July 24, 2020
+- UX review of Landing Page for new Bucket (Alice Maglio)
 - Clean Lawrence apartment & move a load to KC
 - Hacker Rank Challenge #7 (Arrays)